 4. Trace letters on paper

 Practicing on lined tracing paper teaches them to pay attention to proportions within the lines, and it’s what they’ll be using in kindergarten.

 My son needed to trace at least 10 of the same letter before really being able to try drawing it solo from memory.
-If blank lined paper is all you have, then you can fill in tracing letters by hand like I did below.
+If blank lined paper is all you have, then you can fill in letters by hand.
 I dotted in one full line of capital B and one line of lowercase b.